bielbienne/nedi/puppet-module/README.md

 Setup
 -----
-Because this recepie is still in a alpha, you need to extract and initialize NeDi by yourself.
-Just extract the tarball in the files directory to */usr/local/nedi*.
-It is strongly recommended that you read the documentation of NeDI **BEFORE** you run NeDI for the first time.
+To install this recipie, copy the whole puppet-module folder into your modules folder in you Puppet environment.
+It will setup the folder structure for nedi, create a user for NeDi, create a virtual host and manages the crontab for the user nedi.
+It is highly recommended that you read the documentation of NeDi **BEFORE** you use this recipie.
+Since it is still in an early development statium, there can occur several erros.
+If you expirience something unexpected, please let us know, so we can fix it.
+You need initialize NeDi by yourself, since there are a few parameters, which aren't implemented into this recipie yet.
 The application part, of NeDi will be found in */usr/local/nedi*.
 The home directory and  all varying files of NeDi are located in */var/nedi*.
 The puppet recipie creates all the necessary symlinks.
-This manifest also copies a crontab example into */var/nedi/crontab*.
-There are just a few examples how you could run NeDi regularly.
-There are also some examples in the folder "files", which you can just copy to your server or modify to your needs.

 Roadmap
 -------
-* Installing NeDI within the recpie
+* Initializing NeDi within the recipie
-* Managin nedi.conf by templates
-* Manage crontab

 Contributors
 ------------